 Pro tip: Get your cameras ready for pictures early as those animals gobble up their food fast and each child’s feeding session is over in less than 5 minutes!

-- White Rhino Feeding at Wild Africa, Singapore Zoo at 1.15pm
+• White Rhino Feeding at Wild Africa, Singapore Zoo at 1.15pm

-- Elephant Feeding at Elephants of Asia, Singapore Zoo at 9.30am, 11.45am and 4.30pm
+• Elephant Feeding at Elephants of Asia, Singapore Zoo at 9.30am, 11.45am and 4.30pm

-- Giraffe Feeding at Wild Africa, Singapore Zoo at 10.45am, 1.50pm and 3.45pm
+• Giraffe Feeding at Wild Africa, Singapore Zoo at 10.45am, 1.50pm and 3.45pm

-- Giant Tortoise at Reptile Garden, Singapore Zoo, 1.15pm
+• Giant Tortoise at Reptile Garden, Singapore Zoo, 1.15pm

-Timing subject to change, always check the Singapore Zoo website for the latest info.
+Animal feeding timing subject to change, always check the Singapore Zoo website for the latest info.

-Animal Shows at Singapore Zoo
+Animal Show at Singapore Zoo: Timing Schedule

 Look out for Pedro the Sea Lion in the Splash Safari Show at the Singapore Zoo.
 It’s lovely to see the Sea Lions up close and in action, plus we respect how they discuss environmental issues such as plastic waste in the ocean and advocate using reusable shopping bags and water bottles!

+Here’s the schedule (above) for you to get the most out of your visit to the Singapore Zoo.
 Timing is subject to change, so always check the Singapore Zoo website for the latest info.

 Orangutans at Singapore Zoo

-The Singapore Zoo is famous for its free-roaming orangutans and other animals that are housed not in green enclosures.
+The Singapore Zoo is famous for its free-roaming orangutans and other animals that are housed in green enclosures.
 Instead of cages, there are moats to keep animals contained (as well as live electricity wires throughout).
 One of the highlights is the orangutans who laze on the tree structures, chatter and if you’re lucky you’ll catch them swinging gracefully from branch to branch.

 Use the Singapore Zoo map to plan your route according to what animals you want to see.
 From Australasia to Wild Africa, different zones replicate diverse animal habitats around the world.
 Your kids can go looking for white rhinos, giraffes, white tigers, crocodiles and more!
 If you need to cool off (or escape a torrential downpour — this is Singapore, after all), a number of cool sheltered buildings are strategically placed around the zoo.
 In addition to restaurants like Ah Meng’s and Ben and Jerry’s, there’s also Reptopia (don’t worry, the snakes are in an enclosure!), the Forest Lodge, the Penguin House, and the Kangaroo House.